Residential Remodeling B-2 Contractor Exam

 • Cost estimation for materials, equipment, and labor

-2. Job Site Preparation – 13% of B-2 Exam
+Section 2.
+Job Site Preparation (13%)

 • Remove non-load-bearing walls